AdaCore/training_material/courses/fundamentals_of_ada/080_expressions/04-conditional_expressions.rst

    - Can be much cleaner than using Boolean'Pos (Condition)

 ---------------------------------------
-*If Expression* Example for Constants
+"If Expression" Example for Constants
 ---------------------------------------

 * Starting from